Constipation - when you just can't go!

 Dr Kate says

-If you have any blood on the toilet paper after a poo, or blood mixed in with the poo then tell whoever looks after you about it.
+If you have any blood on the toilet paper after a poo, or blood mixed in with the poo then tell the person who looks after you about it.

 It is always a good idea to go and check things out with your doctor if you are worried about something that is happening with your body.